Inferring physical properties of symmetric states from the fewest copies

-Here we propose a strategy built upon entangling measurements, for dramatically reducing sample complexity beyond what can be achieved with local measurements.
-The basic idea is to explore symmetric structures of states which are ubiquitous in physics (see also Ref.~\cite{2010Toth250403}).
-Using information-theoretic tools from quantum metrology \cite{1976Helstrom,2011Holevo}, we figure out the measurement that can make best use of these symmetric structures for learning expectation values of observables.
+Here we propose a strategy built upon entangled measurements, for dramatically reducing sample complexity beyond what can be achieved with local measurements.
+The basic idea is to explore symmetric structures of states which are ubiquitous in quantum physics and known \textit{a priori} in various situations.
+Using information-theoretic tools from quantum metrology \cite{1976Helstrom,2011Holevo}, we figure out the measurement that can make optimal use of these symmetric structures for learning expectation values of observables.
 This enables our strategy to operate at the optimal sample efficiency in a variety of physical contexts, thereby achieving a sought-after goal in quantum metrology \cite{1994Braunstein3439,2020Zhang23418,Zhang2022}, which is unlikely, if not impossible, to reach with local measurements.
-Taking translational and permutational symmetries as two examples, we demonstrate that our strategy, when incorporating known efficient quantum circuits, allows for saving exponentially many samples while merely consuming polynomial amounts of quantum computational resources.
-The findings of this Letter uncover an intriguing route to reducing sample complexity via taking advantage of symmetric structures of states, which opens opportunities for leveraging recent breakthroughs on large-scale quantum computers to accomplish a plethora of learning tasks.
+Further, we apply our strategy to two physical contexts involving translational and permutational symmetries, showing that it allows for saving exponentially many samples while merely consuming polynomial amounts of quantum computational resources.
+The findings of this Letter uncover an intriguing route to reducing sample complexity via taking advantage of symmetric structures of states, which opens opportunities for leveraging recent breakthroughs on large-scale quantum computers to facilitate a plethora of learning tasks.